gdaverdin/bioinfo/Lab-6-:-Loops-and-Lazyness.md

 ## The for loop

-Here is an example of a for loop that
+Here is a basic skeleton example of a for loop in bash.

     #!/bin/bash
     for i in *.fastq